 Ensuring that projects are delivered in a timely manner helps to reduce costs associated with the project development and delivery process and allows for the maximum utilization of scare state and federal resources.
 SPC actively tracks the progress of projects and meets with local project sponsors to ensure they are fully aware of their roles and responsibilities in the project development process in order to meet their project development and obligation deadlines.
-During the summers of 2017, 2019 and 2021 SPC held a series of Project Delivery Workshops throughout the region.
+During the summers of 2019, 2021, and 2023 SPC held a series of Project Delivery Workshops.
 These workshops outlined the requirements and of administering a state or federal-aid transportation project.
 Additionally, SPC also provides assistance to local project sponsors by procuring consultant assistance in order to expedite the project delivery process for its TA and SMART programs.